nravinskaya/DevelopingDataProducts/README.md

 - done in Rstudio Presenter
 - 5 pages (inclusive of the title slide)
 - hosted on github

-It must contain some embedded R code (an R expression) that got evaluated and displayed.
+It must also contain some embedded R code that got evaluated and displayed.

 **I have to share:**
 - the link to my Shiny application (https://nravinskaya.shinyapps.io/devdatprodapp/)